Skip to main content

 This diagram shows a triangle representing the connection between Entity (in this example, represented by a person) at the top of the triangle, Authenticator (represented by a key) at the bottom left, and Entity Information (represented by files of information) at the bottom right.

 The connection between Entity and Entity Information is labelled Entity Binding.
 The connection between Entity Information and Authenticator is labelled Authenticator Registration.
-The connection between Authenticator and Entity is Authenticator Binding.
+The connection between Authenticator and Entity is Authenticator Control.

-There are red circles around the Authenticator Binding connection and the Entity Binding connection to indicate the primary processes that are the scope of this standard in relation to the other elements.
+There is a circle around the Entity Binding connection to indicate the primary process that is the scope of this standard in relation to the other elements.

 View larger image (PNG 77KB)